-In case you haven’t heard enough about the real estate market best yet, I thought I’d look at it from a different perspective… how it can help you prepare for a dip in business.
+The highs and lows of the real estate market aren’t easy to predict and can be interesting to watch.
+Since I’ve been watching, I thought I’d look at it from a different perspective… how it can help you prepare for a dip in business.

 Here are some takeaways that can apply to your business marketing: